- What are chronic respiratory conditions?

 Treatment or management of chronic respiratory conditions

 AsthmaGeneral practitioners play a central role in the management of asthma in the community.
 This includes assessment, diagnosis, prescription of regular medications, provision of written action plans, and regular review as well as managing acute exacerbations.
-The Asthma Cycle of Care is a programme through which doctors help patients with asthma manage their condition, and provides a framework for ongoing care and regular review.
+The Asthma Cycle of Care is a program through which doctors help patients with asthma manage their condition, and provides a framework for ongoing care and regular review.

 People with asthma require admission to hospital when flare-ups or ‘attacks’ are potentially life-threatening or when they cannot be managed at home or by a GP.